Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: The Adaptive Mangling Rules attack

-As introduced in Section~\ref{sec:dictattack}, dictionary attacks describe password distributions by factorizing guesses into two main components---a dictionary word~$w$ and a transformation rule~$r$.
-Here, the word~$w$ acts as a \textbf{semantic base}, whereas~$r$ is a \textbf{syntactic transformation} that aims at providing a suitable guess through the manipulation of~$w$.
-Generally speaking, such factorized representation can be thought of as an approximation of the typical users' composition behavior: starting from a plain word or phrase, users manipulate it by performing operations such as \textit{leeting}, appending characters or concatenation.\\ At configuration time, such transformations are abstracted and collected in arbitrary large rules-sets under the form of mangling rules.
-Then, during the attack, guesses are reproduced by exhaustively applying the collected rules on all the words in the dictionary.
-In this generation process, rules are applied unconditionally on all the words, assuming that the abstracted syntactic transformations equally interact with all the elements in the dictionary.
-However, arguably, users do not follow the same simplistic model in their password composition process. \textbf{Users first select words and then mangling transformations conditioned by those words.
-That is, mangling transformations are subjective and depend on the selected words}.
-For instance, users may prefer to append digits at the end of a name (\eg \TT{jimmy} to \TT{jimmy91}), repeat short words rather than long ones (\eg \TT{why} to \TT{whywhywhy}) or capitalize certain strings over others (\eg \TT{cookie} to \TT{COOKIE}).\\ Pragmatically, we can think of each mangling rule as a function that is valid on an arbitrary small subset of the dictionary space, strictly defined by the users' composition habits.
+In this direction, we can think of each mangling rule as a function that is valid on an arbitrary small subset of the dictionary space, strictly defined by the users' composition habits.
 Thus, applying a mangling rule on words outside this domain unavoidably brings it to produce guesses that have only a negligible probability of inducing hits during the guessing attack (\ie that do not replicate users' behavior).
 This concept is captured in Figure~\ref{figure:meter_out_ex}, where four panels depict the \textit{hits} distribution of the rules-set \TT{\textit{best64}} for four different dictionaries.
 Each dictionary represents a specific subset of the dictionary space that has been obtained by filtering out suitable strings from the \textit{RockYou} leak; namely, these are passwords composed of: digits (Figure~\ref{fig:hits0}), capital letters (Figure~\ref{fig:hits1}), passwords of length $5$ (Figure~\ref{fig:hits2}), and passwords of length $10$ (Figure~\ref{fig:hits3}).
 The four histograms show how mangling rules selectively and heterogeneously interact with the underlying dictionaries.
 Rules that produce many hits for a specific dictionary inevitably perform very poorly with the others.